What Is Considered Middle Class Income?

 Americans have had fewer raises than in these other countries.
 In fact, U.S. income inequality has gotten worse since the 2008 financial crisis.
 Most of the income gains since 2000 have gone to the upper class.

 Robert Reich is a professor of Public Policy at the University of California-Berkeley.
 He is also the former Secretary of Labor.
 He has suggested that the middle class be defined as households making 50 percent higher and lower than the median.
 He suggests that the middle-class should fall within the $25,000 to $75,000 income range.
 About 50 million families earn within this range.

 The Census provides median income data for individuals and families as well as households.
 The income per capita is the U.S. median income divided by the U.S. population.
-In 2015, it was $30,240.
-The median family income is for a group of relatives living together.
-It was $72,165 in 2015.
+In 2017, it was $31,786.
+The mean income per capita was $48,150.

-- Wealth.
-Many people don't have a high income but they still can afford a high standard of living.
+Many experts warn that income is not the best way to determine if you are in the middle class.
+For example, many people don't have a high income but they still can afford a high standard of living.
 These include retirees and others who live off of their wealth.
 To define a class based on wealth, the middle class is the middle three-fifths of the wealth spectrum.
 Those with zero wealth or less are in debt.
 Those in the highest fifth are wealthy.
 New York University Professor Edward Wolff developed the wealth definition.
 His research determined that those whose net worth is more than $400,000 are wealthy.

 The Good Old Days

 Many members of the middle class are nostalgic for the good old days of the 1950s and 1960s.
 In reality, the middle class was worse off then than it is today.
 On average, their homes were 1,200 square feet.
 They had one car instead of two.
 There was one television and it was black and white.
-There was one phone and it was a landline.
+There was one phone.
 People still felt pressure to keep up with the Joneses, but everyone's standard of living then was lower than it is today.